Equity & Inclusion

 Prologue to Bates

-At Bates, we value the diversity of persons and perspective, and engage in the transformative power of our differences.
+At Bates, we value the diversity of experiences, backgrounds, and perspectives, and engage in the transformative power of our differences.
 Our commitment to equity and inclusion is the guiding principle behind Prologue to Bates, a program geared towards students who express interest in being a part of our inclusive and pluralistic community.
-Seniors who attend school in the U.S. and Puerto Rico are welcomed to apply, especially students who are first-generation-to-college, low-income, and historically underrepresented in higher education.

 Office of Equity and Inclusion